isomerpages/enterprisesg-sac/_services/Accreditation Services/Management System Certification Bodies.md

 * Quality Management System (including Quality Management for Bunker Supply Chain)
 * Water Efficiency Management System

-The scheme was extended in August 2003 to cover the certification of bunker suppliers, in a show of support for the Maritime and Port Authority of Singapore's initiative to highlight Singapore's status as a bunkering hub.
-In April 2008, the scheme was further extended to cover the certification of good distribution practice of medical devices (GDPMDS).
-This was an effort to support the Health Sciences Authority's initiative to ensure the quality and integrity of medical devices throughout the distribution process.

-The Accreditation Scheme for Environmental Management System Certification Bodies was launched in November 1999.

-In July 2005, the Accreditation Scheme for Occupational Safety and Health (OSH) Management System was launched, followed by the Accreditation Scheme for HACCP based Food Management System in September 2005.
-The accreditation scheme for food safety management system (ISO 22000) was launched in October 2006 while the accreditation scheme for business continuity management (BCM) was launched in April 2010.

 ![Food Safety Management System](/images/services/food-management-accreditation.jpg) *Accreditation Scheme for Food Safety Management System\*

-The accreditation programme for Energy Management System was launched in July 2012, followed by the Water Efficiency Management System in June 2013.
-These programmes support the increasing demand and need to optimise our limited resources and the "green" movement.

-In 2014, SAC launched the accreditation programmes for Learning Services Providers, Multi-Tiered Cloud Computing Security and End-of-Life ICT Equipment.
-The accreditation programme for Asset Management was launched in 2015.
-The accreditation programmes for Medical Device-Quality Management System and Anti-bribery Management System Certification were launched in 2017.
-In 2021, the accreditation programmes for Cold Chain Management of Chilled and Frozen Foods were launched

 ### Accreditation Criteria